Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/day7/README.md

 # What am I working on?

-I am going to be developing
+I am going to be developing levels in the game and change in the speed for each character on different stages.